Telenor Norway selects Zyxel Communications for its 5G roll-out

 With Zyxel's NR7101 outdoor router, Telenor also will provide customers with a smooth transition to 5G, while offering them access to its 4G network.
 This allows the provider to maximize speeds, regardless of network, and leverage its existing infrastructure investments throughout the rollout of 5G.

-"Telenor is an industry pioneer in 5G and is at the forefront of deploying modern, next-generation networks for customers," said Karsten Gewecke, SVP, Head of EMEA Regional BU at Zyxel Communications.
+"Telenor is an industry pioneer in 5G and is at the forefront of deploying modern, next-generation networks for customers," said Brian Feng, Senior Vice President at Zyxel Communications.
 "With our state-of-the-art 5G NR FWA technology, we're playing a major role in delivering superior wireless access to customers everywhere throughout Norway."

-"Combined with short delivery time, high speeds and increased reliability, FWA is an attractive solution for many customers not only existing DSL customers," Karsten Gewecke concludes.
+"Combined with short delivery time, high speeds and increased reliability, FWA is an attractive solution for many customers not only existing DSL customers, Feng concluded.

 Telenor currently offers 5G in the following areas: Trondheim, Bergen, Kongsberg, Elverum, Bodø, Askvoll, Telenor Fornebu, Kvitfjell, Longyearbyen, Herøya, Frøya and Spikersuppa in Oslo.
 The service provider also is actively deploying 5G in Ålesund, Kristiansand, Fredrikstad, Tromsø and Bodø.
 In addition, Telenor plans to make 5G available nationwide in Norway by 2024.
 Likewise, after December 2020, all new FWA-customers are offered Zyxel's 5G-ready FWA outdoor router, which ensures a smooth transition for subscribers not yet covered by 5G.